Account Reconciliation Overview and How it Works?

 Why is reconciliation workable?

-Reconciliation is a process that is used by accountants so that the difference can be explained in the difference between two financial records (for example, a bank statement or a cash book).
+Reconciliation is a process that is used by accountants so that the difference can be explained in between two financial records (for example, a bank statement or a cash book).
 If there are unexplained differences which are there in-between the two records, there is a possibility of there being some financial discrepancy due to theft or misappropriation.

 Why is account reconciliation necessary?